eoinkelly/notes/elasticsearch/kibana.md

     * It doesn't support nested objects which KQL does
     * When this option is selected you can also enter queries using the Elasticsearch query DSL

+>*Note*
-Note: Neither KQL nor Lucene query mini-language is the same thing as the Elasticsearch query DSL!
+> Neither KQL nor Lucene query mini-language is the same thing as the Elasticsearch query DSL.

 ## Kibana saved objects